kubeflow/kfp-tekton/sdk/python/README.md

 their respective modules in `kfp_tekton.compiler` and added to the _monkey patch_ which dynamically replaces the code in the `kfp` at runtime.

+**Note**: As of May 2020, the _monkey patch_ was no longer needed and removed since all of the _patched_ methods were now invoked directly (and only) by other code implemented in the `kfp_tekton` compiler.
+However it may become necessary again in the future to reintroduce the _monkey patch_ for any methods we need to "override" which are not (only) directly called by other methods we already implemented in the `kfp_tekton` compiler.

 `sdk/python/kfp_tekton/compiler/__init__.py`:
 ```Python
 def monkey_patch():